DataDog/datadog-cloudfoundry-buildpack/README.md

 * Datadog Trace Agent for submitting APM traces from your application
 * Datadog IoT Agent for submitting your application logs

-## Basic Usage
+## Installation

+Since this is a supply buildpack, it has to be specified before any final buildpack in the list.
+See [Cloud Foundry documentation][4] for details about pushing an application with multiple buildpacks.

+### Option 1: Using a GitHub Release Packaged Zip File

-If you don't have this buildpack uploaded in your foundation, you can reference one of the GitHub .zip releases in your `manifest.yml`, like this:
+You can reference one of the GitHub release zip files directly in your `manifest.yml`:

 ```
 ---